obertinelli/coffeeright/README.md

 ##  Setup Instructions

-Follow these steps to run the project in a local environment:
+Follow these steps in GitBash, Command Prompt, or PowerShell to run the project in a local environment:

 ### 1. Clone the Repository
 ```bash